 - If you are earnest, you will make the flippant look flippant instead of clever.

-- And if you are spiritually minded, you will expose the worldly-mindedness of those around you.
+- if you are spiritually minded, you will expose the worldly-mindedness of those around you.

 The two options are persecution or conversion.
 (See these two options in Matthew 5:10 and 16.)
-But, we ask, what about all the unbelievers in my life who are neither converted nor persecuting—who are just civil, or even polite?
-There are at least two possible explanations.
+But, we ask, what about all the unbelievers in my life who are neither converting nor persecuting — who are just civil, or even polite?
+There are at least two possible explanations:

 The Blessedness of the Persecuted

-Verse 11: "Blessed—fortunate—are you when men revile you and persecute you and say all kinds of evil against you falsely on my account.
-Rejoice and be glad."
+Verse 11: “Blessed [fortunate] are you when men revile you and persecute you and utter all kinds of evil against you falsely on my account.
+Rejoice and be glad.”

 Now this is a shocking piece of counsel.
 What can possibly justify the command to be glad when we are hated and mocked and tortured and killed?
-And make no mistake about it—Jesus does have death in view here.
+And make no mistake about it — Jesus does have death in view here.
 This is what they did to the prophets (Matthew 23:30; 1 Kings 18:13; 19:10; Nehemiah 9:26; Jeremiah 26:23).
 This is what they would do to the disciples.
-So he says in Matthew 24:9, "Then they will deliver you to tribulation, and put you to death; and you will be hated by all nations for my name's sake."
+So Jesus says in Matthew 24:9, “Then they will deliver you to tribulation, and put you to death; and you will be hated by all nations for my name’s sake.”

 This is the Lord speaking.
 It is not some pastoral novice that blunders into a funeral home slapping people on the back, saying, “Praise God, anyhow.”
 This is the Lord.
 And he says to his disciples, most of whom will drink the cup of martyrdom, “Rejoice and be glad” when you are persecuted, when you suffer.
 How can he say this?

 “The mercy and purity of a disciple of Jesus comes from Jesus”